|

 Cemeteries in Turkey are classified into two categories:

 • Paid Cemeteries: Offer services such as washing, shrouding, and digging graves.
-Costs range from 1,500 to 25,000 Turkish Lira, depending on the location.
+Costs vary significantly depending on the location.
+For example, in Istanbul, 2025 prices for a burial plot can range from a few thousand Lira to over 111,000 Turkish Lira in high-demand cemeteries.

 • Free Cemeteries: Provided by the government for unidentified bodies, the poor, and victims of drowning.